line/flutter_line_sdk/README.md

 }
 ```

-Normally, you do not need to refresh the access token manually, because any API call in LINE SDK will attempt to refresh the access token automatically when necessary.
+Normally, you don't need to refresh access tokens manually, because any API call in LINE SDK will try to refresh the access token automatically when necessary.
 **We do not recommend refreshing access tokens yourself.**
 It's generally easier, more secure, and more future-proof to let the LINE SDK manage access tokens automatically.